Lemoncode/fonk-iban-validator/README.md

 const validationSchema = {
   field: {
-    price: [
+    account: [
       {
         validator: iban.validator,
-        message: 'Error message only updated for the validation schema', },
+        message: 'Field should have a valid IBAN format', },
     ],
   },